-Bogs and mosses are also important habitats for insects such as the Large Heath butterfly, which are endemic to peatland habitats as its fussy caterpillars will only eat cottongrass.
+Peatlands are also important habitats for insects such as the large heath butterfly, an endemic but true peatland specialist as its fussy caterpillars will only eat cottongrass.

 Peatlands under threat

-Much of this biodiversity is under threat however, mostly due to peatland habitats drying out.
+More than 20% of Scotland’s land area is covered in peat yet up to 80% of this globally rare habitat is considered to be in poor condition, mostly due to peatland habitats drying out.
 This often occurs after historical attempts at drainage for forestry or agricultural purposes.
-Drier conditions lead to changes in vegetation structure with scrubbier species such as heather or birch dominating the habitat to the disadvantage of characteristic bog species.
-Taller scrub species then intercept rainfall causing more drying which can lead to further losses of bog biodiversity.
+These drier conditions lead to changes in vegetation structure with scrubbier species such as heather or birch dominating the habitat to the disadvantage of characteristic peatland species.
+Taller scrub species then intercept rainfall causing more drying which can lead to further losses in biodiversity.
 Additionally it can shade out the vital sphagnum mosses that drive peat formation.

 The Bog Squad are go!

-Volunteers employ a variety of methods to clear scrub.
-Smaller tree seedlings are pulled by hand and larger saplings are removed by using root cutting saws.
-‘Tree popping’ tools are also utilised to lever entire small trees out of the peat.
+The volunteers also undertake scrub clearance.
+A variety of methods are used; smaller tree seedlings are pulled by hand and larger saplings are removed by using root cutting saws, whilst ‘tree popping’ tools are used to lever entire small trees out of the peat.

-Ditch-blocking and scrub clearance helps to ensure that conditions remain suitable for peatland specialist species.
-Rewetting the moss is also beneficial in terms of building resilience for future climate changes.
+Ditch-blocking, in combination with scrub clearance, helps to ensure that conditions remain suitable for peatland specialist species.

-Benefits of the work undertaken by volunteers can often be quickly seen with shallow pools of water forming behind dams.
-These pools are quickly colonised by sphagnum mosses and insects such as dragonflies.
-Removal of invasive scrub opens up space for increasingly scarce birds such as Snipe to feed and provides sunny spaces for butterflies to flourish again.
+Benefits of the work undertaken by volunteers can often be quickly seen with small shallow pools of water forming behind dams.
+These pools are quickly colonised by sphagnum mosses and insects such as dragonflies, whilst the removal of invasive scrub opens up space for increasingly scarce birds such as snipe to feed and provides sunny spaces for butterflies to flourish again.

 Fiona Mann, Peatland ACTION Communications Officer concludes: